This innovative master's programme focuses on e-commerce and e-strategies for managing the aviation system in the 21st century.

 Upon graduating, you'll have a variety of career routes available to you, both in the UK and internationally.
 You'll be equipped for management and leadership within the aviation sector, which ranges from operational management, strategic overview and planning, regulations and compliance and financial management.

 As a postgraduate, you can develop an exciting career in PhD research, Aviation consultancies such as Mott Macdonald and major airlines and airports such as British Airways and London Heathrow respectively.
-Other career pathways include bodies such as National Air Traffic Control and the Civil Aviation Authority.
+Other career pathways include working for institutions such as National Air Traffic Control and the Civil Aviation Authority.

 The areas of aviation management you could work in include: